Roboy/RoboyVR/00_sphinx_documentation/documentation/Pabi/2_developer_manual.rst

 4) OnUpdate: Is called every gazebo update frame.
 Therefore we have to zero out the forces of PaBi and update the joint angles of the actual model.

-*Note: Change the following line in OnUpdate if you want PaBi to be able to fall down:
+Change the following line in OnUpdate if you want PaBi to be able to fall down:

 .. code:: bash